cariboufute/locale-route/README.md

 LocaleRoute is a package to make testable localized routes with Laravel 5.
 It comes from the need to have localized routes that are fully testable.

-LocaleRoute tries to keep its syntax as similar as possible to original Laravel routing syntax, so that the learning curve should be as easy as possible.
+LocaleRoute has a syntax close to the original Laravel routing methods, so the installation and learning curve should be quite easy.

-**This package is under construction, so it is not usable yet for any project.
-Please be patient...**
+**This package is now on alpha stage.
+It should be functional, but please test it throughoutly before using it in production.**

 ## Requirements